RaviSoji/colab_utils/README.md

        Enter verification code: ___________________
        ```
 4. Authenticate your Google Drive object by clicking the link,
-    accepting the privacy contract, copying the displayed code,
+    supplying consent, copying the displayed code,
     and pasting into the `verification code` field.
+   Remember to press `<enter>` on your keyboard.

 5. Now, you can use this package to do the things you wish were easier to do.